undefinedDarkness/undefineddarkness.github.io/src/brain/gui-in-godot.md

 <header>
 <img src="/assets/images/dump/701e3e91-4b32-40e9-992b-7488feb7e002.webp" alt="icon" />
-# Using Godot for GUI Development
+# My experiance using Godot
 </header>
 These are the results of my experiment with using the [Godot game engine](https://godotengine.org/) for designing [a toy music player](https://github.com/undefinedDarkness/cello),